Skip to main content

 Geisinger* Notice of Privacy Practices ("Notice")

-This Notice describes how medical information about you may be used and disclosed and how you can get access to this information.
-Please review it carefully.
+This Notice describes how medical information about you may be used and disclosed and how you can access it.
+Please read it carefully.

-If you have any questions about this Notice, you may ask a member of the staff where you receive health care services.
-You may also contact our Privacy Office at:
+If you have any questions about this Notice, ask a staff member where you receive your care or contact our Privacy Office at:

 System Privacy Office